 However, if the compound interest approach is adopted:

 The $5 is reinvested, increasing the account balance to $105.
 The following year, the interest benefits from a compounding effect, resulting in a payment of $5.25 ($105 x 5%).
-If reinvested again, this additional $5.25 further boosts the account to $110.25, and in year three, the account benefits from even higher interest ($110.25 x 5%).
+If reinvested another time, this additional $5.25 further boosts the account to $110.25, and in year three, the account benefits from even higher interest ($110.25 x 5%).
 This pattern continues for as long as the position is held.
 After 10 years, the account balance will be $164.70.

 The impact of compounding on investments